gennaroprota/breeze/readme.md

  - issue a command like this:

    ```
-   architecture=x86_64 compiler=gcc system=windows make
+   architecture=x86_64 system=windows compiler=gcc make
    ```

    *Note: on some systems, you might need to use `gmake` instead of `make`.*

 The `architecture` part can be omitted for x86_64 (that's the default).

-The `clean` target is also supported (you still need to provide `compiler` and `system`: when you clean, only the files generated for a given architecture/compiler/system triplet are removed).
+The `clean` target is also supported (you still need to provide `system` and `compiler`: when you clean, only the files generated for a given architecture/system/compiler triplet are removed).

-At the moment, `compiler` must be set to one of the following:
+At the moment, `system` must be set to one of the following:

+ - unix, windows

+while `compiler` must be set to one of:

  - gcc, clang, msvc

-while `system` must be set to one of:

- - unix, windows

 Finally, `architecture` can be anything, because it is currently only used to include or exclude a component (get_cpuid_info()) which is only implemented for